-This application is reported to Committee because the next agenda item (Item 2, ref: 08/00944/FUL) at the same site is being reported to the Committee due to the number of objections received.
-This planning application is for the same development, number of dwellings and layout, but has been made in outline, with siting and access included for consideration.
+This application is reported to Committee due to the number of objections received.
+This planning application is for the same development, number of dwellings and layout as planning application ref: 08/00812/OUT, Item 1 on this agenda.

-This planning application has been submitted following the approval of a previous outline planning application, ref: 07/01417/OUT.
+This planning application has been submitted following the approval of the previous outline planning application, ref: 07/01417/OUT.
 The site has been sold to the current applicants, Bellway Homes, who still wish to develop 35 dwellings.